Looking to jazz up your backyard?

 Looking for double the cooking power?

-Not only do we have a beautiful gas grill… There’s a Coyote power burner to the left.
+Not only do we have a beautiful natural gas grill… There’s a Coyote power burner to the left.

 The power burner is most commonly used for large crab or lobster boils.